Cats & Dogs

-Cats & Dogs is a 2001 spy-comedy film directed by Lawrence Guterman and written by John Requa and Glenn Ficarra.
-It stars Jeff Goldblum, Elizabeth Perkins and Alexander Pollock, with the voices of (among others) Tobey Maguire, Alec Baldwin, Sean Hayes, Susan Sarandon, Charlton Heston, Jon Lovitz, Joe Pantoliano and Michael Clarke Duncan.
+Cats & Dogs is a 2001 American spy-comedy film directed by Lawrence Guterman and written by John Requa and Glenn Ficarra.
+It stars Jeff Goldblum, Elizabeth Perkins and Alexander Pollock, with the voices of Tobey Maguire, Alec Baldwin, Sean Hayes, Susan Sarandon, Charlton Heston, Jon Lovitz, Joe Pantoliano and Michael Clarke Duncan.

 The story centers on the relationships between cats and dogs, depicting the relationship as an intense rivalry in which both sides use organizations and tactics that mirror those used in human espionage.
 It was released by Warner Bros.
 Pictures on July 4, 2001.
 The film received mixed reviews and earned $200.7 million on a $60 million budget.

 Plot

 The Brody family's pet Bloodhound Buddy chases a cat and is captured by other cats in an ambush.
-Cats and dogs are revealed to be highly intelligent, tech-savvy enemies capable of speech, waging war with covert operatives while concealing their true nature from humans.
+Cats and dogs are revealed to be highly intelligent and tech-savvy enemies capable of speech, waging war with covert operatives while concealing their true colors from humankind.
 After an Anatolian Shepherd dog named Butch reports Buddy's capture to his superiors, the best canine agents are dispatched to complete Buddy's mission: to prevent the cats from making all humans allergic to dogs.

-At a local barn, a litter of Beagle puppies mock their youngest brother for trying to escape captivity.
+At a local barn one month later, a litter of Beagle puppies mocks their youngest brother for trying to escape captivity.
 A Doberman Pinscher agent replaces the litter with a pack of Miniature Pinscher agents, failing to notice the youngest Beagle.
-Carolyn, the Brodys’ matriarch, arrives to adopt a new dog and selects the Beagle, naming him Lou after her son Scotty sarcastically suggests the name "Loser".
+Carolyn, the Brodys’ matriarch, arrives to adopt a new dog and selects the Beagle, naming him Lou after her son Scotty sarcastically suggests the name "Loser", as Scotty is not ready for a new dog because he still misses Buddy and believes he might still come back.

-After detonating an explosive trap laid by cats for Lou, Butch – mistaking him for a trained operative – brings him to the dogs’ underground network, and introduces agents Peek, a Chinese Crested Dog, and Sam, an Old English Sheepdog.
-Realizing Lou is a civilian, Butch raises his concerns to his superiors but is rebuffed.
+After detonating an explosive trap laid by cats for Lou, Butch – mistaking him for a trained operative – brings him to the dogs' underground network, and introduces agents Peek, a Chinese Crested Dog, and Sam, an Old English Sheepdog.
+Butch quickly realizes Lou is not the agent he was expecting, but his superiors order him to train Lou himself due to lack of time to find a replacement.
 Lou is briefed on the origins of the conflict between cats and dogs, dating back to Ancient Egypt when cats ruled the world.
 Butch reveals that Buddy has escaped the cats and the spy trade, retiring to a condo in Boca Raton.

-Meanwhile, Mr. Tinkles, a white Persian cat, plans to exploit the Brodys’ patriarch Professor Charles’ research on dog allergies to conquer the world.
+Meanwhile, Mr. Tinkles, a white Persian cat, plans to exploit the Brodys' patriarch Charles' research on dog allergies to conquer the world.
 His scheming is interrupted by Sophie, his comatose owner's maid, who enjoys dressing Tinkles in embarrassing costumes.
 Tinkles orders his sidekick Calico, an Exotic Shorthair, to send Devon Rex ninjas to steal the research.
 Lou foils the theft and meets a former agent and Butch's ex-girlfriend Ivy, a Saluki who encourages him to bond with Scotty.